Juniper/libxo/encoder/rtoon/rtoon-spec.md

 - a line that is blank, or whose first non-whitespace character is `#`, carries no data and is ignored entirely;
-- a line whose first non-whitespace character is `@` is an **operation**, not data - a directive to the decoder, distinct from the six data-line kinds below.
+- a line whose first non-whitespace character is `@` is an **instruction**, not data - a directive to the decoder, distinct from the six data-line kinds below.

 Every other line, once its leading indentation is stripped, is one of six kinds: